 Running in cold weather can be invigorating and a lot of fun, as long as you’re properly dressed.
 I love the feeling of satisfaction I get from completing a winter run.
 And getting outside for some fresh air and sunshine in the winter months is definitely good for my mental health.

 Ready to enjoy the benefits of running in cold weather?
-From proper layering to essential gear, here are expert tips for how to dress for cold weather running to stay comfortable, safe, and motivated when the temperature drops.
+From proper layering to essential gear, here are expert tips for how to dress for cold weather running to stay safe and motivated when the temperature drops.

 Dress in Light, Sweat-Wicking Layers

 Layering allows you to regulate your body temperature as you run.
-By choosing the right combination of clothes, you can stay warm, comfortable, and safe, without overheating.
+Here’s a guide to layers to help you comfortable, without overheating.

-Your first layer, known as the base layer, is like a second skin that sits directly against your body.
-This layer should be lightweight, moisture-wicking, and breathable to keep your skin dry and prevent sweat from cooling you down.
+- Base layer: This first layer is like a second skin that sits directly against your body.
+It should be lightweight, moisture-wicking, and breathable to keep your skin dry.
 Look for running shirts and running pants made with materials such as merino wool or synthetic fabrics like polyester or nylon.

-The next layer, or insulating layer, provides warmth by trapping air close to your body.
-It can be a lightweight fleece or a thermal top that offers insulation without adding excessive bulk.
-Consider the temperature and your personal comfort level when choosing the thickness of this layer.
+- Insulating layer: This second layer provides warmth by trapping air close to your body.
+It can be a lightweight fleece or a thermal top that offers insulation without a lot of bulk.
+Consider the temperature and your personal comfort level when choosing the thickness of this layer (or if you need it at all.)

-The outermost layer, also called the shell layer, acts as a shield against wind, rain, and snow.
+- Outermost layer: Also called the shell layer, it acts as a shield against wind, rain, and snow.
 It should be windproof and waterproof, yet breathable to allow moisture to escape.
 Look for jackets or pants made with materials like Gore-Tex or similar waterproof fabrics that balance protection and breathability.

 Also see:

-A good winter running hat can protect your head from heat loss and shield your ears from the biting cold, so look for one that is both warm and snug-fitting.
-Alternatively, if you prefer not to wear a hat, a headband that covers your ears can also be a great option.
+- Head: A moisture-wicking, insulated winter running hat can protect your head from heat loss and shield your ears from the biting cold, so look for one that is both warm and snug-fitting.
+Consider a hat with a brim to keep snow or rain out of your eyes.
+Alternatively, a headband that covers your ears can also be a great option for milder conditions.

 Make Sure You Can Be Seen